-Application for License Clinical Social Worker
+Application for Licensed Clinical Social Worker

-Licensed by Reciprocity (Currently licensed in another state)
+(Currently licensed in another state)

 Reference forms are not required when applying by reciprocity.

-It is highly recommended that you also submit these documents right away as many states do not meet the Board's requirements.
-All reciprocity applications are reviewed by looking at the licensure requirements in the other state (NDCC 43-41-07).
+Reciprocity applications are reviewed by looking at the licensure requirements in the other state (NDCC 43-41-07).
 The laws must have similar licensure requirements for typical reciprocity licensure.
 Unfortunately, the laws are not always similar to the licensure requirements for ND and do not always qualify for typical licensure by reciprocity.
 But ND law does allow the Board to grant a license by reciprocity based in part on your qualifications and work experience.
 For the Board to explore that option, it asks that you also submit additional information including the following:

 - A letter explaining your past or present work experience in social work.
-Explain how many hours you earned in clinical supervision and how many hours do you have doing clinical social work.
+Explain how many hours you earned in clinical supervision and how many hours you have doing clinical social work.
 Make sure to be specific about the amount and type of diagnosing you have done.
 Diagnosing is a critical part of the LCSW practice.
 The letter may include an explanation about clinical supervision completed for the other state board.
 Please submit a copy of your supervision plan with other state board(s), if possible.

 - A letter from a past or present supervisor verifying completion of supervision or past work experience.
 The letter should include how long you were supervised and at which job or position.
 Please have the supervisor include a current copy of their license.